How To Throw A Curling Stone

 Here is our missing piece to the puzzle.
 Applying a handle to the stone will allow it to curl in a clockwise or anti-clockwise direction.
-As we learned in Curling Pre-Delivery, the skip will hold out one of their hands to indicate which way the curling stone needs to curl.
+The skip will hold out one of their hands to indicate which way the curling stone needs to curl.

-The basics of applying a handle is that you will either start the handle at ten o'clock position or two o'clock position, depending on which way the stone needs to curl.
-(We will learn how to apply both handles in the next two sections of this tutorial.)
+The basics of applying a handle is that you will either start the handle at 10 o'clock position or 2 o'clock position, depending on which way the stone needs to curl.
 As you gently release your stone, begin to rotate your hand to the 12 o'clock position.
 Regardless of your starting position, you will always release once your hand reaches the 12 o'clock position.

-IMPORTANT: A curling stone should only complete three to four full revolutions as it travels down the ice.
+Important: A curling stone should only complete 3 to 4 full revolutions as it travels down the ice.
 This means that you do not need to spin the stone when you release it.
 Just as you gently release the stone, gently apply the necessary handle to it.

 In-Turn and Out-Turn